-NEXT MEETINGThe next ordinary meeting of the Joint Parliamentary Committee EU-Chile will take place in Brussels on Monday 20 June 2016 from 16.00 to 17.30 (to be confirmed).
+NEXT MEETINGThe next ordinary meeting of the Joint Parliamentary Committee EU-Chile will take place in Brussels on Monday 5 September 2016 from 15.30 to 17.00 (room to be confirmed).

 Article 9 of the Association Agreement between the EU and Chile, signed in Brussels on 18 November 2002, provides for the creation of a Joint Parliamentary Committee (JPC), whose main task is to monitor the application of the agreement and to make proposals with a view to improving its operation.
 The committee comprises two delegations with an equal number of members from the European Parliament and from the Chilean Senate/Chamber of Deputies respectively.
 The Association Agreement, in addition to its commercial aspects, also includes sections on cooperation and political dialogue.

 The committee, set up at the beginning of this legislative period, holds two meetings a year, alternately in Chile and the EU.
 The Joint Parliamentary Committee's bureau also holds one or two meetings a year in order to programme the joint activities for the next semester, and define topics of common interest to be discussed at the next interparliamentary meeting.